|

 no sense of making conscious nods to our past because Bill, Chris, and I

-were doing, I can assure you that the very last thing on our minds was
+we were doing, I can assure you that the very last thing on our minds

-setting out to deliberately write ‘commercial’ music.
-We always followed
+was setting out to deliberately write ‘commercial’ music.
+We always

-where the song seemed to want to go irrespective of whether or not that
+followed where the song seemed to want to go irrespective of whether or

-was radio friendly.
+not that was radio friendly.
 Our criteria was “Do we like it?”
-Naturally,

-we were concerned about and never shy of commercial success, but it wasn’t
+Naturally, we were concerned about and never shy of commercial success,

-what motivated us.
-Only after an album was recorded did we listen with the
+but it wasn’t what motivated us.
+Only after an album was recorded did we

 Live Aid seems to me a pivotal moment in the band’s history both